Women's suffrage in Mexico: Activism

-The 1968 Student Movement
+1968 student movement

-The 1968 student movement led by the National Strike Council contributed towards strides for gender equality in Mexico.The students’ efforts towards equality of the genders increased awareness towards democratic rights facilitating social change.
+The 1968 student movement led by the National Strike Council contributed towards strides for gender equality in Mexico.
+The students’ efforts towards equality of the genders increased awareness towards democratic rights facilitating social change.
 Following the student movement in Mexico, support towards female participation in various forms of expression such as cultural, artistic, political, and academic contributions increased.
 For example, they paved the way for the first addition of women in positions of political power, namely as governors and ministers of state, deputies, senators, and judiciaries.
 These movements raised the cognizance of the public both in the realm of local and national political environments and social relations.

 Although the majority of the movement's participants were male, there were a plethora of women involved in the protests as well.
 A quote from Ana Ignacio Avendaño, the head of the School of Law in 1968 conveys, “...the true heroines of the student movement: those anonymous women whose names aren’t well known, who go unrecognized.
 But some of them gave their lives.
-If we have gained democratic freedoms, it’s due to them.”
-There were five female participants, most recognized were representatives of the UNAM (Universidad Nacional Autónoma de México) school of law, Rodríguez (La Nacha) Rodríguez Márquez and María Esther (La Tita) Rodguez.
+If we have gained democratic freedo ms, it’s due to them.”
+There were five female participants, most recognized were representatives of the UNAM School of Law, Ignacia (La Nacha) Rodríguez Márquez and María Esther (La Tita) Rodriguez.
 They were both activists and were involved in brigades and assemblies at their schools.
 Ignacia Rodríguez was later detained and put in the Santa Martha Acatitla prison for over two years, along with María Esther Rodríguez, due to their efforts.
 13 other women who were members of the National Strike Council are as follows: Dana Aerenlund, Patricia Best, Adriana Corona, Oralia García, Mirthokleia González, Mareta Gutiérrez, Consuelo Hernández, Ianira León, Eugenia Mesta, Erlinda Sánchez, Marta Servín, Eugenia Valero, and Rosalba Zúñiga.
 Along with these participants, hundreds of women were active in the movement through their participation in debates during assemblies on campuses.
 While the content of their debates was not centered around feminist proposals, their presence in collaborative spaces opened doors for female contributions and involvement.
 These women did not go to prison as a result of their efforts.